ProDOS-8/ProDOS-8.github.io/_pages/docs/techref/ab-file-organization.md

 <a name="page150"></a>

 <p>The bit map has one bit for each block on the volume: a value of 1 means the block is free; 0 means it is in use.
-If the number of blocks used by all files on the volume is not the same as the number recorded in the bit map, the directory structure of the volume has been damaged.</p>
+If the number of blocks used by all files on the volume is not the same as the number recorded in the bit map, the directory structure of the volume has been damaged.
+In each byte of the bitmap, the blocks are represented from left to right.
+For example, the first block is represented by the high bit in the first byte of the bitmap.</p>

 <p><b>total_blocks</b> (2 bytes): The total number of blocks on the volume.</p>